mlinzze/climate-policy-diffusion/README.md

 ### Memory and Runtime Requirements

-Approximate time needed to reproduce the empirical analysis on a standard (2023) desktop machine: 1 hour.
+Approximate time needed on a standard (2023) desktop machine:
+- empirical analysis : 1 hour
-Additional time for simulations: 7 days (can be shortened by reducing the number of Monte Carlo simulations).
+- simulations: 7 days (can be shortened by reducing the number of Monte Carlo simulations)

 Description of individual scripts
 ----------------------------